 - Lather your hands by rubbing them together with the soap

 - Scrub your hands for at least 20 seconds.
 Need a timer?
 Hum the “Happy Birthday” song from beginning to end twice

 - Rinse your hands well under clean, running water

 - Dry your hands using a clean towel or air-dry them

-In order to protect our community during the COVID-19 crisis, The Allen School of Health Sciences is offering virtual campus tours for enrollment of our Spring class.
+In order to protect our community during the COVID-19 crisis, The Allen School of Health Sciences is offering virtual campus tours for classes starting soon.
 Contact the Allen School today!
 We cannot wait for you to become part of the Allen School family.
 Visit www.allenschool.edu to learn more.